Yareda21/react_native_expo/react_native_class/README.md

 ### loading current user on app start and close & Guestonly and useronly

-we need to make the app to detect the user when first starts inorder to do that we need to create `useEffect` hood on the `context`
+we need to make the app to detect the user when first

-second thing we need is a state of `authCheck` so that we know the auth is checked when the app starts
+second thing we need is a state of `authChck` so that we know the auth is checked when the app starts

 -   now lets create a component that protects the `protected group route` inside of component create `Usersonly.tsx`